 \section{Conclusion}

-In this work, we have extended our previous theorem for FLRW spacetimes in generic metric gravity theories based on Riemannian geometry to a broader class of modified gravitational models, including scalar-tensor and vector-tensor theories.
-We demonstrated that, independently of the detailed form of the underlying Lagrangian, the symmetry of the FLRW spacetime enforces the corresponding field equations to take the form of an effective perfect fluid at the background level.
+In this work, we have extended our previous theorem for FLRW spacetimes in generic metric gravity theories based on Riemannian geometry to a broader class of modified gravitational models including scalar and vector degrees of freedom.
+More specifically, we considered scalar--vector--tensor theories whose Lagrangians may depend on the metric, the curvature tensor and its covariant derivatives, as well as scalar and vector fields and their derivatives at any order.
+We proved that, under the symmetry conditions imposed by FLRW geometry, the metric field equations necessarily reduce to the Einstein form with an effective perfect-fluid source.

-To illustrate the scope of this result, we analyzed the regularized scalar-tensor and vector-tensor four-dimensional Einstein-Gauss-Bonnet theories.
+This establishes that FLRW metrics retain a universality property even in the presence of additional scalar and vector fields.
+The essential point proved here is that the tensorial structure of the metric field equations is fixed entirely by the symmetry of the spacetime and is therefore independent of the detailed form of the gravitational Lagrangian.
+At the same time, the effective energy density and pressure remain theory dependent, and hence so does the resulting cosmological evolution.

+To illustrate the general theorem proved in the present work, we examined recently proposed scalar--tensor and vector--tensor theories arising from regularized four-dimensional Einstein--Gauss--Bonnet gravity.